 Another Way I Am Making Money Online

 Another result of the training I am getting from Wealthy Affiliate concerning building websites is that I can build or update sites for anybody.

 I have started renovating a website for a local business.
 My marketing efforts were limited to mentioning to the owner, who I knew, that I could help design websites.
 His site was terrible and he had paid a small fortune for it a few years ago. (where are customers like that now?), and as with many small businesses, he hadn’t done anything with it.
 I hope to convince him to let me maintain the site and allow me to gain a small monthly income from it.

 January 2019 Update: Well, I updated that website and everyone seemed happy but they don’t see the need for the expense to keep it updated all the time.
 However, I’ll definitely pursue this line of business more as soon as I organize myself better.
 I just haven;t had time to do this as I feel it’s more important for me to try and master the creation and development of sites first.

 Absolutely.
 I accomplished all the above due to the training I learned at Wealthy Affiliate.
 It is still the best training out there and in my three years since signing up for the Premium Membership with them, they have NEVER tried to upsell me on a new feature, tool or program because there are no upsells.

 The materials are added constantly, thereby kept current and valid.

-The cost of $300 per year (if you pay annually at Black Friday time, as I do) sounds like a lot, but in reality, it’s worth much more than that.
+The cost, compared to the benefits, is incredibly low and I know you will find it’s worth much more.
 Don’t forget, it includes all your website hosting, SSL certificates, the training, 24/7 support and answers to every question, including what may be thought of as the stupid ones, ever asked about websites and affiliate marketing.
 Just the hosting alone is worth it if you have a few sites.